 - Build A Culture of Respect – A CTO who develops communication and other “soft skills” can not only engage the organization more effectively but drive project management.
 Although digital transformation is a highly technical process, a CTO with exceptional professional and personal management skills can facilitate project success.
 Fostering a culture of respect allows every level of enterprise staff to take an active role in the process.

-- Serve As a Focal Point for Digital Success at All Organizational Levels: Chief Technology Officers driving digital transformation projects accomplish two primary goals: digital solution implementation and empowering workers and departments to become digital-savvy.
+- Serve As a Focal Point for Digital Success at All Organizational Levels: The CTO effectively engages digital transformation projects by accomplishing two primary goals: digital solution implementation and empowering workers and departments to become digital-savvy.
 A CTO who serves as a central “navigator” provides a well-needed sense of leadership for digital transformation initiatives.

 How A CTO Manages and Maintains the Process

 Although the initial engagement of an enterprise around digital strategy and transformation is critical, there are strategies for ensuring the implementation and execution of goals.

 - Focus on Internal Stakeholders and External Customers – Although digital transformation efforts may focus on internal stakeholders, the ultimate goal is to benefit customers.
 Effective digital transformation occurs with a clear, consistent vision of how these benefits impact every activity.

 - Consistent Communication With Internal Stakeholders – Maintaining consistent contact and feedback from internal stakeholders provides insight into real-world experiences and qualitative data.
 Quantitative data provides a necessary insight into results, but qualitative data can inform implementation while allowing for adjustment/realignment of business activities.